-In a few weeks, I got a shabby box that contains an actual antenna and a fancy metal stand which can help to point the antenna to satellites.
+In a few weeks, I got a shabby box containing an actual antenna and a fancy metal stand that can help point the antenna to satellites.

-The antenna diameter is 28cm, and weight something around 400 grams (without the stand).
+The antenna diameter is 28cm and weighs something around 400 grams (without the stand).
 Plastic is quite tough and durable.

 Here are declared specs for this antenna: